-The default option is not to send any email notification when a student submits an assignment.
-The next option is to send you an email notification each time a student submits an assignment.The final option is to receive one email notification per day with a summary of students that submitted assignments.
+The first option, which is also the default setting, does not send an email notification when a student submits an assignment.
+The second option, is to send you an email notification each time a student submits an assignment.The third and final option, is to receive one email notification per day with a summary of students that submitted assignments.

-Released Grade Notification Email Options: The default setting is to not notify your students when their grades are released.
-If you would like for your students to be notified whenever their grade is released by you, you may select "Send notification email to student when the grade is released".
+Released Grade Notification Email Options: The option, which is also the default setting, is to not notify your students when their grades are released.
+If you would like for your students to be notified whenever their grade is released by you, select the second option: "Send notification email to student when the grade is released".
 Keep in mind that you may choose exactly when you want to release the grades (for more detailed information, please refer to Section 6).

 Add an Attachment to an Assignment

 You may want to attach supplementary resources to your assignment.

 If you create your assignments in a program such as Microsoft Word, you can attach the document and refer participants to this for instructions.
 You can also use this if you have a form you would like participants to fill in and hand back to you.
 Participants can download the attachment, enter their information, and then submit.

 To select a source from a local file on your computer, select Browse... from the Upload from file heading.
 Navigate to the file that you would like to attach, select it, and click Open.

 To select a source that is located on the web, type its address into the URL text box under the URL (Link to website) heading and click Add.
 Make sure to type the URL correctly.

 To add an attachment that is already located in your Workspace or a worksite, find the resource that you would like to add in the Select a Resource section of the screen, and click Attach a copy.
 Click the Show other sites option to see the resources for other sites on Sakai to which you belong.

 All of the files that you selected will appear under the Items to attach heading.
 Click on the title of the file to view the file.
 It will appear in a new window in your browser.